gruns/blagoblag/content/drafts/red-hat.rst

 Python 2.6 by working with the Python core development team to extend its life cycle.
-This means if something like PyCA Cryptography were to support Python 2.6, the entire stack would only be supported for Red Hat's customers, other individuals who had Python 2.6 would be on an unsupported.
+This means if something like PyCA Cryptography were to support Python 2.6, the entire stack would only be supported for Red Hat's customers, other individuals who had Python 2.6 would be on an unsupported platform.

 This assumption of uncompensated labor to support Red Hat's business is inequitable.
 Open Source projects should not feel compelled to support older